 Columbia Medical Students Launch Music at Bedside Program

-On some days in the halls of Milstein Hospital Building at NewYork-Presbyterian (NYP)/Columbia University Medical Center (CUMC), the silvery sound of a violin playing “Somewhere Over the Rainbow” floats in the air.
+On some days in the halls of Milstein Hospital Building at NewYork-Presbyterian (NYP)/Columbia University Irving Medical Center (CUIMC), the silvery sound of a violin playing “Somewhere Over the Rainbow” floats in the air.
 On other days, it might be a Bach "Cello Suite" or holiday carols by a brass quintet.
-The music is live and the performances are thanks to the new Music at Bedside Program, a collaboration between medical students in the Vagelos College of Physicians and Surgeons (P&S) and palliative care professionals at NYP.
+The music is live and the performances are thanks to the new Music at Bedside Program, a collaboration between medical students in the Vagelos College of Physicians and Surgeons (VP&S) and palliative care professionals at NYP.
 The program's goal is to soothe and entertain patients enduring painful conditions.

 The Music at Bedside Program began to take shape in spring 2017, when P&S Musicians’ Guild leaders had the idea to create a program that combines their passion for music with patient care.
-Under the guidance of Craig Blinderman, MD, associate professor of medicine and director of the Adult Palliative Medicine Service at CUMC and NYP, unit care directors were contacted to be paired with students.
+Under the guidance of Craig Blinderman, MD, associate professor of medicine and director of the Adult Palliative Medicine Service at CUIMC and NYP, unit care directors were contacted to be paired with students.

 “Alleviating suffering is not simply achieved with finding the right medicine or plan of care, but often happens with our touch, our words, our presence, and I believe, with art,” says Dr. Blinderman.
 “Music is perhaps the most accessible art form, especially for those who are in pain and cannot concentrate on words or images.
 So, the Music at Bedside Program fits in perfectly with the goal of palliative care.”